Security Assessments 2.0: The Next Generation of Effective Third-Party Risk Management

 Threat Modeling

-Utilizing a one-to-many approach that democratizes the use of assessment data, companies can shift from reactive to proactive threat assessments by using real-time data to create up-to-date threat models that account for shifting security conditions.
+Utilizing a one-to-many approach that democratizes the use of assessment data, companies can shift from reactive to proactive threat and vulnerability assessments by using real-time data to create up-to-date threat models that account for shifting security conditions.
 Instead of pivoting to a new protective posture after attacks are underway, threat tools help organizations stay one step ahead of attackers.

 Attack Path Mapping